Bangkok·Temples

 Our private Wat Arun tour arrives at the temple by longtail speedboat — approaching from upstream on the Chao Phraya after the Thonburi canal section of the tour.
 Your guide manages all logistics including the commercial boat landing arrangement at Wat Arun Pier.

 Taxis and Grab cars can drop at the Wat Arun entrance on Thanon Wang Doem, Thonburi side.
-From central Bangkok (Sukhumvit, Silom), expect 150–300 THB by Grab depending on traffic.
-This avoids the ferry but sacrifices the river arrival experience — and Bangkok traffic toward Thonburi is often significant in the mornings.
+From central Bangkok (Sukhumvit, Silom), expect ฿150–฿300 by Grab depending on traffic.
+This avoids the ferry but sacrifices the river arrival experience — and Bangkok traffic toward Thonburi is often heavy in the mornings.

-How to Book Your Wat Arun Tour with Trip Thai Tour
+How to Book a Private Wat Arun Tour

 Private tour Wat Arun Bangkok longtail boat Chao Phraya River temples private guide